 From Dronero mt.
 622, a small town 20 km. from Cuneo, which is the main town in this area, follow SS 22 rising along beautiful Maira Valley - or Macra Valley - 45 km. long, where Maira Rivers runs going down towards the plain and Po River.
 The road reachs San Damiano Macra 743 mt., Ponte Marmora mt.
 944, Acceglio mt.
 1220, Ponte Maira mt.
 1404, Saretto mt.
 1533 and Chiappera mt.
 1614, last inhabited place, a charming mountain village, typical of this Provencal valley, situated below Croce Provenzale..

-From Chiappera follow the road to Soutan Bridge; at a cross-road turn to right and follow the road towards Maurin Valley, leading to Grange Collet mt.
+From Chiappera m.
+1614 follow the road to Soutan Bridge; at a cross-road turn to right and follow the road towards Maurin Valley, leading to Grange Collet mt.
 2006.
 Parking.
 From here follow T14 path reaching Greguri Pass (1 hour from Grange Collet).
-From the pass go down, skirting below North Ridge and reaching West Face Left Route, the easier way to reach the ledge cutting West Face where climbing routes start.
+From the pass go down, skirting below North Ridge and reaching West Face Left edge, the easier way to reach the ledge cutting West Face, from where the climbing routes start.

 Rocca Castello East Face is a 240 mt. high cliff – in its major point - overlooking upper Greguri Valley.
 This face, the finest one of the peak, is defined by North Ridge on the right-hand side and Palestro Chimney, situated below Forcella Castello, on the left-hand side.